(Avascular Necrosis; Aseptic Necrosis; Ischemic Necrosis of Bone)

 Some areas affected by osteonecrosis need only nonsurgical measures to relieve symptoms.
 Other areas need to be treated with a surgical procedure.

 Several nonsurgical measures are available for treating the symptoms caused by osteonecrosis.
 Taking anti-inflammatory drugs or other pain relievers, minimizing activity and stress (such as weight bearing for osteonecrosis of the hip and knee), and undergoing physical therapy are ways to relieve symptoms but not cure the disorder or change its course.
-These measures, however, may be adequate for treatment of the shoulder, the knee, SPONK, and small areas of osteonecrosis of the hip, which may spontaneously heal without treatment.
-Osteonecrosis heals without treatment in about 80% of people if the disorder is diagnosed early and if the affected area is small.
+These measures, however, may be adequate for treatment of the shoulder, the knee, spontaneous osteonecrosis of the knee, and small areas of osteonecrosis of the hip, which may spontaneously heal without treatment.
+Osteonecrosis heals without treatment in some people if the disorder is diagnosed early and if the affected area is small and not in the major weight-bearing area.

 There are a number of surgical procedures that slow or possibly prevent progression of the disorder.
 These procedures are done to preserve the joint and are most effective for treating early osteonecrosis, particularly of the hip, that has not yet progressed to bone collapse.
 If bone collapse has occurred, a type of joint replacement procedure may be done to decrease pain and improve function.

-Core decompression, the simplest and most common of these procedures, involves taking one or more plugs of bone out of the involved area or inserting many small tracks or holes (perforations) into the area in an attempt to decrease pressure inside the bone.
+Core decompression, the simplest and most common of these procedures, involves drilling one or many small tracks or holes (perforations) into the area in an attempt to decrease pressure inside the bone.
 Core decompression often relieves pain and stimulates healing.
 In about 65% of people, the procedure can delay or prevent the need for total hip replacement.
 In younger people, core decompression may also be used even if a small amount of collapse already has taken place.
 The procedure is relatively simple, has a low rate of complications, and requires the use of crutches for about 6 weeks.
 Most people have satisfactory or good results overall.
 However, results for any particular person can be hard to predict.
 About 20 to 35% of people require a total hip replacement.

 Bone grafting (transplanting bone from one site to another) is another procedure.
 For osteonecrosis of the hip, this can involve removing the dead area of bone and replacing it with more normal bone from elsewhere in the body.
 This graft supports the weakened area of bone and stimulates the body to form new, living bone in the affected area.